mrat1618/oniom-vmd-visualisation/README.md

 # Visualizing Gaussian ONIOM inputs with VMD

-This python script converts Gaussian `*.com` or `*.gif` inputs to a PDB file.
+This python script converts Gaussian `*.com` or `*.gjf` inputs to a PDB file.
 All ONIOM and frozen layer details are added to the PDB `chain` and `segid` columns.
 This can be later used to create atom selections in VMD.

 ## Installation
 Download all files manually or clone the repository using: